adamwalzer/vscode-scss-lint/README.md

 ## Release Notes

-### 0.0.5

-Improving efficiency and adding overview ruler color.

-### 0.0.4

-Adding the icon and package.json update.

-### 0.0.3

-This release uses a regex to map the error message to the output.

-### 0.0.2

-This release fixes an issue with a potential race condition while updating the status bar.

-### 0.0.1

-This is the initial release of this extension.
+### See the CHANGELOG for notes on each release.

 -----------------------------------------------------------------------------------------------------------

 ## Thanks

-We must thank sass (http://sass-lang.com), scss-lint (https://github.com/brigade/scss-lint), and vscode-wordcount (https://github.com/Microsoft/vscode-wordcount) for the help they provided in making this extension.
+We must thank [sass](http://sass-lang.com), [scss-lint](https://github.com/brigade/scss-lint), and [vscode-wordcount](https://github.com/Microsoft/vscode-wordcount) for the help they provided in making this extension.

 **Enjoy!**